Gloria Macapagal Arroyo: Senator (1992–1998)

-Arroyo entered politics in the 1992 election, running for senator.
+Arroyo entered politics in the 1992 election, running for senator under Laban ng Demokratikong Pilipino (LDP).
 At the first general election under the 1987 Constitution, the top twelve vote-getting senatorial candidates would win a six-year term, and the next twelve candidates would win a three-year term.
 Arroyo ranked 13th in the elections, earning a three-year term.
 She was re-elected in 1995, topping the senatorial election with nearly 16 million votes.

 As a legislator, Arroyo filed over 400 bills and authored or sponsored 55 laws during her tenure as senator, including the Anti-Sexual Harassment Law, the Indigenous People's Rights Law, and the Export Development Act.
 The 1995 Mining Act, which allows 100% foreign ownership of Philippine mines, has come under fire from left-wing political groups.
 Arroyo was also openly against the implementation of capital punishment in the country, advocating instead for better criminal rehabilitation during her time as Senator.

 Vice presidency (1998–2001)

-Arroyo considered a run for the presidency in the 1998 election, but was persuaded by President Fidel V. Ramos and leaders of the administration party Lakas-NUCD to instead seek the vice-presidency as the running mate of its presidential candidate, House Speaker Jose de Venecia, Jr. Though the latter lost to popular former actor Joseph Estrada, Arroyo won the vice presidency by a large margin, garnering more than twice the votes of her closest opponent, Estrada's running mate Senator Edgardo Angara.
+Arroyo considered a run for the presidency in the 1998 election, but was persuaded by Manila Archbishop Jaime Cardinal Sin, President Fidel V. Ramos, and leaders of the administration party Lakas–NUCD to instead seek the vice-presidency as the running mate of its presidential candidate, House Speaker Jose de Venecia, Jr. Though the latter lost to popular former actor Joseph Estrada, Arroyo won the vice presidency by a large margin, garnering more than twice the votes of her closest opponent, Estrada's running mate and her former party-mate Senator Edgardo Angara.

 Arroyo began her term as vice president on June 30, 1998, becoming the first female to hold the post.
 She was appointed by Estrada to a concurrent position in the cabinet as secretary of social welfare and development.
+As vice president, she was noted by political observers to continuously take a neutral stance on issues facing the government.

 Arroyo resigned from the Cabinet in October 2000, distancing herself from Estrada, who was accused of corruption by a former political supporter, Chavit Singson, Governor of Ilocos Sur.
 She had initially resisted pressure from allies to speak out against Estrada, but eventually joined calls for Estrada's resignation.